Barber’s Adagio for Strings

-The string-orchestra version of the Adagio made its public debut in 1938 during a radio broadcast by Arturo Toscanini and the NBC Symphony Orchestra.
+The string orchestra version of the Adagio made its public debut in 1938 during a radio broadcast by Arturo Toscanini and the NBC Symphony Orchestra.
 The work became an instant favorite with the public, and its success launched Barber’s international career.

 The first significant use of the Adagio as music for mourning came in 1945, when radio stations broadcast the work following the announcement of Franklin D. Roosevelt’s death.
-The tradition continued with performances at the funerals of John F. Kennedy, Grace Kelly, and Leonard Bernstein, among many others.
+The tradition continued with performances at the funerals of John F. Kennedy, Grace Kelly and Leonard Bernstein, among many others.
 More recently, the Adagio has been used to memorialize victims of the September 11th terrorist attacks, most notably in a televised performance at the BBC Proms on September 15, 2001.
-The score has also augmented many movies, from its wrenching role in Platoon to a sardonic cameo in Amélie.
+The score has also appeared in many films, from its wrenching role in Platoon to a sardonic cameo in Amélie.
 The title of a 2010 book by Thomas Larson on the Adagio sums up the place this music has come to occupy in our collective consciousness: The Saddest Music Ever Written.

 The musical language of Barber’s Adagio is deceptively simple.
 Melodically, lines move in long strands of smooth steps; the primary melodic motive is a group of three rising notes, evoking a sense of reaching and yearning.
 Harmonically, the energy builds through drawn-out suspensions, creating momentary surges of tension and release over a glacially slow sequence of bass notes.
 It is a simple and elegant design, one that evokes as much emotion, note-for-note, as any piece of music in recorded history.

-Aaron Grad ©2012
+Aaron Grad ©2017

-Aaron Grad ©2009
+Aaron Grad ©2017